NLnetLabs/rotonda-doc/manual/source/application.rst

 A Connector is a component that connects Rotonda to an external source of BGP data.
-This may currently be a BGP speaker (a router through a peering session), a BMP monitored router, or one of multiple MRT files.
+This may currently be a BGP speaker (a router through a peering session), a BMP monitored router, or one or multiple MRT files.
 Rotonda requires at least one connector to be present.
 The ``bmp-tcp-in`` and the ``bgp-tcp-in`` connector types have a programmable :doc:`Roto </roto/00_introduction>` filter built in.

 A RIB is situated at an intermediate stage in the Rotonda pipeline and also